-Additionally, the OCS includes the Software Server (SS) system for updating and validating the software on the OVO and the OVI-VC voting devices.
-The FVT's software is updated manually via a USB thumb drive.
+In addition, the OCS includes the Software Server (SS) system for updating and validating the OVO and the OVI-VC (voting device) software.

 OpenElect Voting Optical (OVO)

 The OVO is a full-page dual-sided optical scan precinct scanner that scans and validates voter ballot pages and provides a summary of all ballot pages cast.
 The election is loaded from the OVS Election Server over a secure local network or from the TM.
 On Election Day, an OVO at each poll location scans and validates voters' ballots, and provides precinct tabulation and reporting.
 The OVO runs Logic Tests and Training Elections in addition to General and Primary Elections.
 A Software Server utility is provided to update the OVO with the current level of certificated software.
 The OVO unit can also paired with OVI and FVT units for early voting to scan and tabulate early voting ballots and election support at voting centers.